hummingbird-project/hummingbird-docs/Hummingbird.docc/Articles/ResponseEncoding.md

 ### Date encoding

 As mentioned above the default is to use `JSONEncoder` for encoding `Response` bodies.
 This default is also set to use ISO 8601 dates in the form `YYYY-MM-DDThh:mm:ssZ`.
-If you are decoding responses from a Hummingbird server using `JSONDecoder` you can parse dates using ISO 8601 by setting `JSONDecoder.dateDecodingStrategy` to `.iso8601`.
+If you are decoding responses from a Hummingbird server in a Swift app using `JSONDecoder` you can parse dates using ISO 8601 by setting `JSONDecoder.dateDecodingStrategy` to `.iso8601`.

 ## Setting up a custom encoder